SuffolkLITLab/legal-tech-class/open-class/docs/classes/assignment-branch-logic.md

 1. Go to the party
 2. Stay home

 We'll need two ending screens.
-You make endings screens with an [`event` attribute](https://docassemble.org/docs/questions.html#event) in a `question` block.
-That's like the `field` attribute we've used before.
+You make endings screens with an [`event` specifier](https://docassemble.org/docs/questions.html#event) in a `question` block.
 Unlike regular question screens, your user isn't going to give an answer here, so there's no variable for Docassemble to find.
-The `event` attribute tells Docassemble how to find the question without needing a variable name.
+The `event` specifier tells Docassemble how to find the question without needing a variable name.

 ```yaml
 ---